Skid Smart Collision Avoidance

 To request a course for your company or for more information, please contact us at (306) 757-3197 or by email.

-More courses may be added to our schedule to meet demand and if weather permits.
-Skid Smart courses are weather dependent and may be canceled with short notice.
+- More courses may be added to our schedule to meet demand and if weather permits.

 "Very satisfied with Skid Smart.
 Good, concise instructors.
 I liked the enthusiasm and feedback.
 Always good to have practical experience in a controlled environment. "